laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1145

-Client secrets may now be stored using a SHA-256 hash.
+Client secrets may now be stored using a Bcrypt hash.
 However, before enabling this functionality, please consider the following.
 First, there is no way to reverse the hashing process once you have migrated your existing tokens.
 Secondly, when hashing client secrets, you will only have one opportunity to display the plain-text value to the user before it is hashed and stored in the database.

 You may enable client secret hashing by calling the `Passport::hashClientSecrets()` method within the `boot` method of your `AppServiceProvider`.
 For convenience, we've included a new Artisan command which you can run to hash all existing client secrets: